ChiragLakhanpal/Delivering-Delight/README.md

 Alternatively, you can view the final project without downloading anything by visiting the following links:

-1. 'Master.ipynb' on GitHub (note that interactive plots may not be displayed): [insert link here]
+1. 'Master.ipynb' on GitHub (note that interactive plots may not be displayed)
 2. The dashboard: https://dashapp-3h7gsvk4ca-nn.a.run.app/

 <p style= 'color:#ff6666'> Please note that the dashboard may take a bit longer to render and display due to hardware limitations.</p>